ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments in both the simulator and the real world, covering various random backgrounds, objects, and positions to answer the following questions: (1) What is the scaling relationship between spatial generalization and data amounts in the grasping task?
-(Sec.~\ref{sec_scaling_law}) and (2) What about the efficacy of our method, especially its generalization ability to different backgrounds, objects, and object spatial positions in real-world applications?
+In this section, we conduct extensive experiments in both the simulator and real world, covering various backgrounds, objects, and positions to answer the following questions: (1) What is the scaling relationship between spatial generalization and data amounts in manipulation?
+(Sec.~\ref{sec_scaling_law}) and (2) What about the efficacy of Manibox in real-world applications, especially the generalization ability to different backgrounds, objects, and object spatial positions?
 (Sec.~\ref{sec_real_world})